skyhitblog/skyhitblog.github.io/index.md

 Before passing my high school I started making money online via Blogging and Freelancing.

-I love maths, playing chess and building apps. 🚀
+I love maths, cryptos, playing chess and building apps. 🚀

 And I love making videos with my team [Alchemy Pixels](http://alchemypixels.com).

 We have created ads for brands and videos for artists.
-You may go through our [Youtube](http://youtube.com/alchemypixels) and [Vimeo](http://vimeo.com/alchemypixels).
+You may go through our [YouTube](http://youtube.com/alchemypixels) and [Vimeo](http://vimeo.com/alchemypixels).

 My designs have reached millions of people on Facebook and have been featured on popular pages like TVF and CampusDiaries.